Menu

 UCAS Points

-The number of points they can get depends on how well they did in their examination (i.e. Distinction, Merit or Pass).
+ISTD graded and vocational graded dance examinations at Regulated Qualifications Framework (RQF) Level 3 are allocated points on the UCAS Tariff as per the below table.
+The number of points learners can get depends on how well they did in their examination (i.e. Distinction, Merit or Pass).

 Grade 6 Tariff Points Intermediate Tariff Points